AGKhalil/RoboND-Perception-Project/README.md

 ![OutlierRemovalFilter](https://github.com/AGKhalil/RoboND-Perception-Project/blob/master/WriteupImages/OutlierRemovalFilter.png)

 In the project the following outlier removal filter was applied.
-The filter is set to check 100 neighbouring points to each point under inspection.
+The filter is set to check 100 neighboring points to each point under inspection.
 Any point a mean distance away larger than the mean distance + x * standard deviation is an outlier. x was chosen as 0.5, which results in a very could filter.

 ```py
 outlier_filter = cloud.make_statistical_outlier_filter()